OCA/project/project_task_parent_completion_blocking/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Prevents a parent task from beeing completed if a child task isn't completed.
+Prevents a task from being completed if a child task isn't completed.

 **Table of contents**